bigeyedes/themo-social-network/README.md

 #### Themo Social Network Application

-Themo is a social network app.
+Themo is a social network app created with React + Hooks and Atomic Design.
 All data stored in global store (Redux) and Google Firebase Real-time Database

 ## Technologies: